 David dared greatly.
 He was jealous for the right cause and was willing to spend himself in that cause.
 Are we?
-What are we willing to risk for the right cause even if we have to stand alone?
+What are we willing to risk for the right cause of Jesus Christ and His church even if we have to stand alone?